 2. Killer Bees

 Killer bees, also known as Africanized honey bees, are the most aggressive insects in the world.
 Which is kind of self-explanatory since “killer” is part of their name.
-A group of killer bees can follow a human for two kilometres – that’s at least a thousand bees following you, ready to repetitively sting at any opportunity.
+A group of killer bees can follow a human for two kilometers – that’s at least a thousand bees following you, ready to repetitively sting at any opportunity.

 They also mainly target the face and eyes.
 One single killer bee is not dangerous, but a whole group can easily end your life.
 Their colonies can count up to 80 000, and once they become agitated, they would attack anything living for the next 24 hours.